Introduction

 On the other hand, when we calculate GF by the second approach based on SSVQE or MCVQE, we utilize the spectral function representation of GF, or the Fourier transform of GF, defined as

-where EGE_G is the energy of the ground state and EnE_n is the nn-th excited state.
+where is the energy of the ground state and is the -th excited state.

 Feasibility estimation for two-dim.
 Hubbard model of 25 sites